 Who are the trainers?

-Kathy Morris and Steph Storer will lead this course.
-Both are experienced Palliative Care Nurses and qualified lecturers and assessors of vocational qualifications.
-They have many years’ experience of delivering education programmes and qualifications from levels 2 to 7.
+Kathy Morris, Helen Scott and Steph Storer will lead this course.
+All are experienced palliative care nurses and qualified lecturers and assessors of vocational qualifications.
+They have many years’ experience of delivering education programmes and qualifications from Levels 2 to 7.
 They are key members of the St Christopher’s education team and City & Guilds Approved Centre.